 The couple’s marriage was also affected by rumors of an affair between Cash and June Carter.

-During his drug battle, Liberto and Cash were also subjected to a hate campaign from his Southern fans.
+During his drug battle, Liberto and Cash were also subjected to a hate campaign from many of his Southern fans.

 Cash infamously pleaded guilty to drug possession and got off with a deferred sentence.
 The photograph of the drug-addled star walking down the courthouse steps with Liberto created a stir.

-Although Liberto’s ethnicity is Italian-American, she appeared black in the photographs to some.
-A white supremacist group targeted the picture and said that the money from his hit music supplied Cash with drugs and black women.
+Although Liberto’s ethnicity was Italian-American, she appeared black in the photographs to some.
+A white supremacist group targeted the picture and claimed that the money from his hit music supplied Cash with “dope and negro women.”

 Vivian recalled in her book, “Johnny and I received death threats, and an already shameful situation was made infinitely worse.”

-The couple is parents to four daughters named Rosanne, Kathy, Cindy, and Tara Cash.
-Cash has a son, John Carter Cash with June Carter.
+Liberto and Cash were parents to four daughters named Rosanne, Kathy, Cindy, and Tara Cash.
+Cash has a son, John Carter Cash, with June Carter.

 The girls were raised by Liberto after the divorce.
 Her book details that Cash was often away for days at a time when their daughters were growing up.

-Liberto is survived by her daughters.
+Liberto is survived by her daughters, stepchildren, grandchildren, and great-grandchildren.
 She is immortalized by the song she inspired, her book, and even a movie.

 “My mom was basically a nonentity in the entire film except for the mad little psycho who hated his career.
 That’s not true.
 She loved his career and was proud of him until he started taking drugs and stopped coming home,” said Cash.

-John Carter Cash agreed to Kathy Cash’s claims but said the makers had the liberty to depict his parents’ affair.
+John Carter Cash, who executive-produced the film, was understanding of Kathy Cash’s claims, but said the focus of the film was his parents’ affair.